SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-support.md

 # Support

-This step talks about how to get help for the open source partner guidance and provide some ideas about potential next steps.
+This step talks about how to get help for the open source SharePoint modernization guidance and provide some ideas about potential next steps.

 ## Getting help